Doghouse-Mike/my-notes/content/Mostly How I Built This Site.md

 ```

 - The ignores (technical term) will only take effect *after* you've made the changes.
 If you've already got stuff showing on the site (the Templates folder was my bugbear) then adding it to the ignore list *won't* change anything, the content you don't want visible *will* still show.
-BUT, if you've added it to the ignore list, and then remove it from the repo (I binned it from the local copy, then synced), and *then* readd it, the ignore thing will do its job properly and know not to publish it now.
+BUT, if you've added it to the ignore list, and then remove it from the repo (I binned it from the local copy, then synced), and *then* add it again, the ignore thing will do its job properly and know to not publish it now.
 Sorted!

 ### Watch out for Any Big Attachments